Feurs

 Feurs ([fœʁ]; Fuèrs) is a commune in the department of Loire, Auvergne-Rhône-Alpes, France.

 History

 Antiquity

 The city was founded by the Romans.
-The name Feurs is a contraction of Segusiavorum Forum.
-With a forum the Gallo-Roman era, city was the capital of Ségusiaves as is indicated by Ptolemy and appears on the Tabula Peutingeriana.
+The name Feurs is a contraction of Forum Segusiavorum, in reference to the forum of the Gallo-Roman era.
+Ptolemy indicates that the city was the capital of the Gallic Segusiavi, and it also appears on the Tabula Peutingeriana.
 By extension, the city gave its name to Forez.